boldflight/BibleConverter/test_EPUB/output/ezek.md

 [1] The hand of the **Lord** was on me, and he brought me out by the Spirit of the **Lord** and placed me in the midst of the valley, and it was full of bones.
 [2] He made me walk all around among them.
 I realized there were a great many bones in the valley, and they were very dry.
 [3] He said to me, “Son of man, can these bones live?”
 I said to him, “Sovereign **Lord**, you know.”
-[4] Then he said to me, “Prophesy over these bones, and tell them: ‘Dry bones, listen to the **Lord’**s message.
+[4] Then he said to me, “Prophesy over these bones, and tell them: ‘Dry bones, listen to the **Lord**'s message.
 [5] This is what the Sovereign **Lord** says to these bones: Look, I am about to infuse breath into you and you will live.
 [6] I will put tendons on you and muscles over you and will cover you with skin; I will put breath in you, and you will live.
 Then you will know that I am the **Lord**.’”